rebeccaferrell/CSSS508/Lectures/slides_week_3.md

 Table: Serbian life expectancy

-Create new columns: mutate
+Create new columns: mutate and transmute
 ===

-Thing you often do in a spreadsheet: add a new column to your existing data and populate it down.
+Thing you do in spreadsheets: add new column to your existing data, drag down.

 ![Dragging down formula in Excel](http://www.aatcomment.org.uk/wp-content/uploads/2014/03/Excel-formula-2.png)

 `dplyr` way: add new columns to a data frame using `mutate`.
+(Add new columns and drop old ones using `transmute`.)

 mutate example